 You'll also need to scout out the perfect interviewing location in your home.
 Because we're all social distancing right now, companies will be more understanding and forgiving if you're interrupted by a partner, roommate, child, or pet; this situation is obviously not the norm.

 Even so, you'll want to put your best foot forward.
-Find a bright and quiet space in your house, make sure your face is well-lit, and that the background is tidy.
+Find a bright and quiet space in your house, make sure your face is well-lit with good lighting, and that the background is tidy.

 Have a tech backup plan

 Since you're relying on technology — which can be finicky just when you need it most — have your computer plugged in and charging.

 You'll also need a back-up plan, in case you have issues with your Wi-Fi internet connection.
 If you have an unlimited plan on your phone, you can connect your computer to its hotspot.
 Or you can download the Zoom app on your phone and have the meeting there.
 While this isn't ideal, it should work.